starfi5h/DSP_Mod/BulletTime/README.md

 The interaction with the factory is prohibited during the time exporting local factory data.

 ### Async blueprint loading
-When clicking on a blueprint file, it will be loaded asynchronously to prevent interface freezing.
+When clicking on a blueprint file, it will be loaded asynchronously to prevent UI from freezing.
 The loading time is proportional to the size of the blueprint.
 After the loading is complete, the blueprint can be used by double-clicking.

 ## Configuration